ntzm/osm-address-collector/README.md

 Press the note icon to add a text note.

-Press the photo icon to add a photo note.

-Press the audio icon to add an audio note.

 ## Settings

 Click the top row with the icons on to open the settings.